Horace W. Wilkie: State senator

-Supreme Court
+Supreme Court of Wisconsin

 In 1962, Nelson appointed Wilkie to the Wisconsin Supreme Court to fill the seat left vacant by the death of Grover L. Broadfoot.
 Wilkie was subsequently elected to two full terms on the court in 1964 and 1974.
-He became chief justice of the court in 1974, serving until his death.

-Death
+After Chief Justice E. Harold Hallows took ill in 1973, Wilkie assumed the role of chief justice on an acting basis.
+After Hallows retired in August 1974, he permanently became chief justice.
+Wilkie served until his death on May 23, 1976.

+Personal life and death

+In 1939 Wilkie married the former Marian Beardsley.

-Wilkie died of a heart attack in Pittsburgh, Pennsylvania, in 1976.
+Wilkie died of a heart attack in Pittsburgh, Pennsylvania on May 23, 1976.
+He was survived by his widow and by five daughters.

 An odd coincidence of Justice Wilkie's career is that his successors in the Wisconsin State Senate and Wisconsin Supreme Court both became the longest-serving members of those respective bodies.
-Fred A. Risser, who succeeded him in the Senate, served from 1962 through 2021.
-Shirley Abrahamson, who succeeded him on the Wisconsin Supreme Court, served from 1976 through 2019.
-She died on December 19, 2020, in Berkeley, California.
+Fred A. Risser, who succeeded him in the Senate, served from 1962 until 2021.
+Shirley Abrahamson, who succeeded him on the Wisconsin Supreme Court, served from 1976 until 2019.